 It is important to remember that reporting an assault to your school is different from reporting to the police.
 If you want to report the assault to local police you must call 911 or go to your local police department.

 Know all your rights under the Title IX Education Amendment, which requires your school to address sexual violence.
-Click here for the document from the Department of Education.

 Federal law requires that universities must provide many things to an individual who is reporting a sexual assault including: